Arnie09/Flutter_beginning/README.md

   * Implementation of Raised Buttons
   * Implementing state change due to button click
   * Implementation of modular code,interaction between stateless and stateful widgets.

+### Second App : Multiple Pages

+This application was made to practise the page changing of a flutter application using Material Page Route

+  * Implementation of page changing using material page route
+  * Interconnection between pages